pulzze/autoflow-documentation/docs/Documentation/Guide/Workflow/value-type-selector/Index.md

 ## Execution

-Execution value type is used to provide ways to execute flow of actions.
+Execution value type is used to provide ways to execute the flow of actions.

 - action